Answered! Jump to accepted answer.

 The lesson shows us "mangeons-en" and I know that "allez-vous en" is a valid sentence.
 Both are imperative.
 Why the difference in construction?
 Why is it not "mangeons-nous en" or "allez-en"?
 It is just that "allez-vous en" is an idiom or there some underlying graammatical rule?

-This relates to:Conjugate avoir in le Conditionnel Présent (conditional mood) -
+This question relates to:French lesson "Conjugate avoir in le Conditionnel Présent (conditional mood)"

 21 July 2018